BeyondMicroControl/AsciiCAD/docs/design.md

 ### Component Bridge Map (*) (future)

 Some components tie multiple ends together internally (jumpers, connectors, etc.).
-Instead of tracing internal art, AsciiCAD MAY use a per-component bridge policy:
+Instead of tracing internal art, AsciiCAD may use a per-component bridge policy:

 **Bridge Map contract (proposed):**
 - Input: a matched component instance and its detected CEs.